20 All-Time Greatest Hits!

 20 All-Time Greatest Hits! is a compilation album by James Brown containing 20 of his most famous recordings.
-Released by Polydor in 1991 as a single-disc alternative to the Star Time box set, it features songs from the 1950s, 1960s, and 1970s.
-16 of the songs from the album had previously topped the US R&B charts.
+Released by Polydor in 1991 as a single-disc alternative to the Star Time four-CD box set, it features songs from the 1950s, 1960s, and 1970s.
+Sixteen of the songs from the album had previously topped the US R&B charts.
 The album itself peaked at number 99 on the R&B/Hip-Hop Albums chart after its release.
+Europe and the UK received an alternate release to promote Star Time, Sex Machine: The Very Best of James Brown.

-In 2003, it was ranked number 414 on Rolling Stone magazine's list of the 500 greatest albums of all time.
+In 2003, it was ranked #414 on Rolling Stone magazine's list of the 500 greatest albums of all time.

 Track listing

 Personnel

 Credits for 20 All-Time Greatest Hits! adapted from Allmusic.